dantegates/dantegates.github.io/_posts/2019-06-14-deep-learning-for-tabular-data-2---debunking-the-myth-of-the-black-box.md

 Not knowing how to apply deep neural networks (DNNs) to the sort of tabular data commonly found in industry is a common reason for not adopting DNNs in production and the topic of my last post.
 Another common reason for hesitating to use DNNs is what I'll call the "myth of the black box".
 That is, the idea that unlike simpler models, such as linear regression or decision trees which come with "interpretable" linear coefficients or feature importances, DNNs are hard to understand.

-There is a certain sense in which this sentiment is true, and any inherit features of a model that could decrease our confidence in that model carry important implications - especially if the model's predictions come with high stakes such as decisions regarding a patient's healthcare, whether someone will be denied a home mortgage or large monetary investments.
+There is a certain sense in which this sentiment is true, and any inherit features of a model that could decrease our confidence in that model carry important implications - especially if the model's predictions come with high stakes such as decisions regarding a patient's health care, whether someone will be denied a home mortgage or large monetary investments.
 Such cases come with a large responsibility.

 With that context in mind, this post aims to make a claim that the idea of DNNs being a complete black box is false, even in spite of being much more computationally complex than models such as linear regression.
 In order to debunk this myth we'll take a look at a variety of methods for inspecting a trained DNN.
 In particular we'll look at concrete examples of a model trained on a non trivial data set.
 Lastly we'll consider how these methods compare with attempting to interpret linear coefficients and feature importances.

 # Preamble

 For this post [MLB's statcast data](https://baseballsavant.mlb.com/statcast_search) was used to train several to predict if a given [plate appearance](https://en.wikipedia.org/wiki/Plate_appearance) resulted in a walk or hit.
-The data set contains every pitch from every plate appearance in the 2018 season, minus a few PAs where something unusual happend - such as the batter or pitcher injurred mid PA or the PA ended by a runner caught steeling.
+The data set contains every pitch from every plate appearance in the 2018 season, minus a few PAs where something unusual happened - such as the batter or pitcher injured mid PA or the PA ended by a runner caught steeling.

 To keep this post clean, it won't include any code.
 If you are curious about the data or how the models were trained the notebook can be found on my GitHub account, just keep in mind the models are trained for illustrative purposes for this post.